plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 with the identifier used for the gas exchange and for the spectra as the SampleID will be used to merge all the different data.

-The columns LMA, Narea and LWC do not necessary need to be filled if you don’t have the data.
+The first columns have to be filled (SampleID, Dataset\_name, Site\_name, Species, Sun\_Shade, Plant\_type, Soil), the columns related to the leaf traits can be left empty if you don’t have the data (LMA, Narea, Nmass, Parea, Pmass, LWC).

 For the species name, please write “Genus species”, for exemple Cercropia insignis.
 If you know the genus but not the species, write for